kubevirt/user-guide/docs/operations/memory_dump.md

 ```

 This will dump the memory of the running VM to the given PVC.
-The information of the memory dump will be updated on the VM status.
+Information regarding the memory dump process will be available on the VM's status section
 ```yaml
     memoryDumpRequest:
       claimName: memory-dump